timvandermeij/radio-tomography/README.md

 Flashing the software
 =====================

 The next step is to flash the software onto the nodes.
 This is a process that must be done once.
-If you want to experiment with the network later on, you only need to reflash the listener node and not all individual RF nodes (unless you make a fundamental change in the RF node's behaviour).
+If you want to experiment with the network later on, you only need to flash the listener node again and not all individual RF nodes (unless you make a fundamental change in the RF node's behaviour of course).

 In order to be able to flash the HEX files onto the nodes, we must first compile `cc-tool` from source.
-Note that compiling from source is necessary because the software has been patched for usage with the CC2530 nodes/ Run the following commands to compile `cc-tool`.
+Note that compiling from source is necessary because the software has been patched for usage with the CC2530 nodes.
+Run the following commands to compile `cc-tool`.

     $ cd ../../tools/cc-tool
     $ ./configure